-The clavicle, also known as the collar bone, is an S-shaped bone that connects to the sternum
+The clavicle, also known as the collar bone, is an S-shaped bone that connects to the sternum.

 The clavicle, also known as the collar bone, is an S-shaped bone that connects to the sternum medially and to the scapula laterally.
-Traditionally, clavicle fractures (collar bone fractures) were managed conservatively, and still are in cases where the fracture is nondisplaced or minimally displaced.
-However, more recent studies have shown that operative intervention may allow patients to return to activities more quickly with less pain during recovery and better outcome overall.
+Traditionally, clavicle fractures (collar bone fractures) were managed conservatively, and they still are in cases where the fracture is nondisplaced or minimally displaced.
+However, more recent studies have shown that operative intervention may allow patients to return to activities more quickly with less pain during recovery and experience better outcomes overall.
 Without surgery, a clavicle malunion may form and is usually the result of clavicle shortening and displacement.
 A malunion can potentially alter the kinematics of the scapula, leading to scapular dyskinesis and malrotation.
 Studies have shown that clavicular malunion in skeletally mature patients causes decrease in strength and velocity with certain movements of the upper arm, and it is thought that this may be true in adolescent patients as well.